Table of Contents

 We build a container image with reference to a “Base Image”, which are official images that may contain underlying environment details common for most of the images.

-Steps to building an ASP.NET Core Web API Container Image
+How to build an ASP.NET Core Web API Docker Container Image

-Let’s begin by creating a Dockerfile (filename is Dockerfile without any extension) in the root of our application directory, which contains the below instructions to build – publish – run.
+Let’s begin by creating a Dockerfile (filename is Dockerfile without any extension) in the root of our application directory.

-To demonstrate, I’ll use the ContainerNinja.API project which is a part of the ContainerNinja.CleanArchitecture boilerplate solution built using .NET 6 following industry best practices.
+I am using the ContainerNinja.API project for demonstration.
+It is a part of the ContainerNinja.CleanArchitecture boilerplate solution built using .NET 6 following industry best practices.
 You can find the boilerplate here – https://github.com/referbruv/ContainerNinja.CleanArchitecture

 # Step 1 - The Build Environment # #Base Image for Build - dotnetcore SDK Image FROM mcr.microsoft.com/dotnet/aspnet:6.0 AS base WORKDIR /app FROM mcr.microsoft.com/dotnet/sdk:6.0 AS build WORKDIR /src # copy all the layers' csproj files into respective folders COPY ["./ContainerNinja.Contracts/ContainerNinja.Contracts.csproj", "src/ContainerNinja.Contracts/"] COPY ["./ContainerNinja.Migrations/ContainerNinja.Migrations.csproj", "src/ContainerNinja.Migrations/"] COPY ["./ContainerNinja.Infrastructure/ContainerNinja.Infrastructure.csproj", "src/ContainerNinja.Infrastructure/"] COPY ["./ContainerNinja.Core/ContainerNinja.Core.csproj", "src/ContainerNinja.Core/"] COPY ["./ContainerNinja.API/ContainerNinja.API.csproj", "src/ContainerNinja.API/"] # run restore over API project - this pulls restore over the dependent projects as well RUN dotnet restore "src/ContainerNinja.API/ContainerNinja.API.csproj" #Copy all the source code into the Build Container COPY . . # Run dotnet publish in the Build Container # Generates output available in /app/build # Since the current directory is /app WORKDIR "/src/ContainerNinja.API/" RUN dotnet build -c Release -o /app/build # run publish over the API project FROM build AS publish RUN dotnet publish -c Release -o /app/publish # Step 1 Ends - The binaries are generated #